moodymudskipper/check/README.md

 auto-complete will show you what you’ve defined.
 If you misspell a pattern, `check` will suggest the closest fit to you.

-## Why

-  - The error messages are the code, so it’s very readable.
-  - Assertion functions are defined for the package package and are reused in different functions, so it is both enforcing consistency and leaving complete flexibility to the users.

-Caveats :
+## Caveats

-  - More setup than packages mentioned above
+  - A bit more setup than packages mentioned above.
+We could provide a `check_funs` environment with some patterns usable out of the box, for most common checks.
-  - doesn’t currently tell you more about the problematic arguments (e.g. failing example above doesn’t tell you that it fails because `x` is of length 2)
+  - Doesn’t currently tell you more about the problematic arguments (e.g. failing example above doesn’t tell you that it fails because `x` is of length 2)